redhat-developer/odo/docs/website/docs/overview/configure.md

 title: Configuration
 sidebar_position: 6
 ---
+# Configuration

-# Configuring odo global settings
+## Configuring odo global settings

 The global settings for odo can be found in `preference.yaml` file; which is located by default in the `.odo` directory of the user's HOME directory.